DavidGomez-dev/meddiccscorelanding/_posts/2023-01-01-setup-guide.md

 <p><strong>Note:</strong> <code>questionId</code> currently maps to the internal question name, for example <code>metrics</code>, <code>economicBuyer</code>, <code>decisionCriteria</code>, <code>champion</code>, etc.</p>

 <p><strong>Closed deals:</strong> when a deal is marked Closed Won or Closed Lost, Meddicc Score freezes the MEDDICC framework for analytics.
 During that closure lock, all questions are returned as locked and automated/API score updates do not overwrite the framework.
 The close-stage webhook still refreshes the Win Analysis or Post-mortem Analysis from the frozen framework, so the closed deal does not keep the previous open-deal Next Steps.
-In the HubSpot card, users can still open Update Score and manually unlock specific fields if an explicit correction is needed.</p>
+For Closed Won deals, Meddicc Score can also generate an Onboarding Handoff for Customer Success from the closed deal information, MEDDICC answers, contacts, companies, activities, and Win Analysis.
+In the HubSpot card, users can download the handoff as an editable Markdown file or refresh it with the latest won-deal information.
+Users can still open Update Score and manually unlock specific fields if an explicit correction is needed.</p>

 <hr>